A poset representation for stable contracts in a two-sided market generated by integer choice functions: Definitions and settings

 Given $G$, $b$ and $C_v$ ($v\in V$) as above, we will refer to functions $x\in\Ascr$ on $E$ as (acceptable) \emph{generalized matchings}, or \emph{g-matchings} for short.

 \textbf{Definition 1.} Let $v\in V$ and $z\in\Ascr_v$.
 We say that an edge $e\in E_v$ is \emph{interesting} for $v$ under $z$ if there exists $z'\in\Bscr_v$ such that

-(the term ``interesting'' is justified by a hope that an increase at $e$ could lead to a better assignment for $v$).
-Extending this to (acceptable) g-matchings on $E$, we say that an edge $e=wf\in E$ is \emph{interesting} for a vertex (``agent'') $v\in\{w,f\}$ under a g-matching $x\in\Ascr$ if so is for $v$ and $x_v$.
+(the term ``interesting'' is justified by an expectation that an increase at $e$ gives rise to a better assignment for $v$).
+Extending this to g-matchings on $E$, we say that an edge $e=wf\in E$ is \emph{interesting} for a vertex (``agent'') $v\in\{w,f\}$ under a g-matching $x\in\Ascr$ if so is for $v$ and $x_v$.
 If $e=wf\in E$ is interesting under $x$ for both vertices $w$ and $f$, then the edge $e$ is called \emph{blocking} $x$.
 A g-matching $x\in \Ascr$ is called \emph{stable} if no edge in $E$ blocks $x$.
 The set of stable g-matchings is denoted by $\Sscr=\Sscr_{G,b,C}$.

 $\bullet$ ~For $v\in V$, the set $\Ascr_v$ endowed with the preference relation $\succ_v$ turns into a \emph{lattice}.
 In this lattice, for $z,z'\in\Ascr_v$, the least upper bound (join) $z\curlyvee z'$ is expressed as $C_v(z\vee z')$, and the greatest lower bound (meet) $z\curlywedge z'$ is expressed as $C_v(\bar z\wedge \bar z')$, where $\bar y$ is the \emph{closure} of $y\in\Ascr_v$, defined as $\sup(y'\in\Bscr_v\colon C_v(y')=y)$ (the supremum is well defined since for $y',y''\in \Bscr_v$, if $C_v(y')=C_v(y'')=y$, then $C_v(y'\vee y'')=y$, by applying~\refeq{plott}).
 For details, see~\cite{AG}.